A generalized Hurwitz stability criterion via rectangular block Hankel matrices for nonmonic matrix polynomials: Introduction

 The eigenvalue localization problem considered in this paper is to determine whether a regular matrix polynomial $F(\lambda)$ is Hurwitz stable, i.e., all finite eigenvalues of $F(\lambda)$ are located in the open left half-plane.
 The Hurwitz stability of $F(\lambda)$ in \eqref{RepresentF} directly characterizes the asymptotic stability of the associated high-order differential system

 where $y(t)$ and $u(t)$ denote the output vector and the control input vector, respectively \cite{GLRMP}.

-Recent decades have seen the development of the Hurwitz stability analysis for (regular) matrix polynomials, avoiding direct determinant or eigenvalue computations.
-A number of testing tools include the structured algebraic constructs \cite{LRT,LT82,XD,Gal}, LMI optimization \cite{HAP,HAPS,LPJ} and complex-analytic properties \cite{BA,HH,ZH}.
+Recent decades have witnessed the development of Hurwitz stability analysis for (regular) matrix polynomials and its application to robust control, avoiding direct determinant or eigenvalue computations.
+A number of testing tools include the structured algebraic constructs \cite{CM,LRT,LT82,XD,Gal}, LMI optimization \cite{HAP,HAPS,LPJ} and complex-analytic properties \cite{BA,Hu,ZH}.
 For low-degree matrix polynomials, recent sufficient stability criteria can be directly derived from their coefficients via linearization \cite{MMW,RB}.

 In \cite{XD}, the Hurwitz stability conditions are algebraically characterized in relationship to the Hermitian positive definiteness of two block Hankel matrices.
 This provides a matricial refinement of Gantmacher's classical stability criterion via Markov parameters \cite[Theorem 17, Chapter XV]{Gan}.
 However, the framework proposed in \cite{XD} imposes a crucial restriction: the matrix polynomial under consideration must be monic (or more generally, has a nonsingular leading coefficient) to ensure the well-posedness of its Markov parameters.